Columbus, OH and Indianapolis-Downtown Campuses Only. This program is also offered through Distance Education.

 Program Length: The Technology Support Professional-Diploma program is 48 weeks in length and 492 clock hours.

-Program Delivery: The Technology Support Professional-Diploma program is offered in residential, distance learning, or a combination of both types of instructional delivery formats.
+Program Delivery: The Technology Support Professional-Diploma program is offered in residential, distance learning, or blended instructional delivery formats.